 Electrical Fires.
 Electrical fires when electric current ignites flammable materials.
 Putting them out with water can be risky as it could cause electric shock.

 Flammable materials left near exposed electrical wiring in the workplace

 Lack of preventive devices such as ground fault circuit interrupters, three pronged outlets, or polarized plugs.

 According to the website of Clawson & Staubes, LLC: Injury Group, electrocution can cause severe bodily injuries or even death.
 Taking preventive measures is key to lessening fatalities in the construction site.

 Dogs do not bite out of the blue.
 They bite as a reaction to something.
 This applies not only to aggressive dogs, but also to the cuddliest dogs in existence.

 Dog owners can be liable if their pets have bitten another person, especially if the bites have caused injuries like broken bones, disfigurement, lacerations, and scarring, not to mention the emotional and psychological effects of being bitten by enraged animals.
-According to the attorneys of the Erez Law firm, parties victimized by negligent behavior can take legal action.
+Parties victimized by negligent behavior can take legal action.

 Since even law firms talk about dog bites, it is fair to say that it is a legitimate problem.
 But it shouldn’t be.
 We should know the different reasons why dogs bite in the first place, to prevent all the inconveniences of medical costs, attorney fees, and lost time at work or school.
 Listed below are some of the most common reasons why dogs bite.